 Does the advancement fee apply to expendable funds?

 The advancement fee will be assessed on expendable funds and the remainder is available immediately for the intended purpose.

 Does the advancement fee apply to pledge payments?

-Payments on pledges established prior to July 1, 2013 are not subject to the advancement fee.
+Payments on pledges established prior to July 1, 2013 are not subject to the advancement fee.9

 Are there exceptions?

-The university advancement fee does not apply to gifts-in-kind.
+The university advancement fee does not apply to gifts-in-kind, with the exception of gifts that are converted to cash (such as securities and gifts of grain).
 In addition, because K-State Athletics pays for its own fundraising services, gifts to K-State Athletics will not be subject to the advancement fee.
 Gifts to the K-State Alumni Association operational accounts will not be subject to the fee.